nirv-ai/docs/vault/README.md

 ### Why Vault

+- NIRVai is a [zero trust](https://www.nist.gov/publications/zero-trust-architecture) opensource platform
-- NIRVai is an opensource-first platform, thus our security measures will be more extreme than others
+- our architecture patterns will be a bit more extreme than others

 ### if your application has network access